Boom or bust: Competition hots up for Indonesia's budget airlines

 COMPETITION IS JUST TOO TOUGH

-Both Lion Air and AirAsia have placed record plane orders worth billions of dollars with Boeing Co (BA.N) and Airbus EADS.PA over the last two years.
+Both Lion Air and AirAsia have placed record plane orders worth billions of dollars with Boeing Co and Airbus over the last two years.

 On the surface, Batavia was full of promise, operating 34 planes in a country with a booming economy and 240 million people spread over 17,000 islands.
 In July, Southeast Asia's top budget carrier, AirAsia, announced plans to buy Batavia for $80 million.